PRICING STRATEGY

 Definition

-Penetration pricing, or a penetration strategy, involves launching a new product or service at a deliberately low price to quickly capture market share.
-The goal is to attract a large number of customers from the outset, build customer loyalty, and then gradually raise prices once the market position has been established.
-This approach is typical in competitive markets with high price elasticity.
+The goal is to attract a large number of customers right from the start, build customer loyalty, and then gradually raise prices once the market position has been consolidated

 Why it's important